salanoncamilleantoine-wq/ASL-Alphabet-Reader/README.md

 * eSpeak NG for text-to-speech

 The model was trained on ASL alphabet images and recognizes A-Z plus a `nothing` class.
+## The Video link on Youtube is https://youtu.be/o0UU1oxS8IU
 ## How It Works

 1. The webcam captures the user's hand.